vignif/Virtual-Gamepad-for-retropie/README.md

 # Setup a game console in a Raspberry pi 3
+## Use your smartphone as controller for the games
 This tutorial will help you to setup your raspberry pi 3 with minimum requirements in order to successfully run **Retropie** and to use as a controller your smartphone or whatever device with a browser connected to the local network.

 Here is the working setup for me: